University of Auckland: Growth and consolidation

 Inside the Recreation Centre of the University of Auckland, City Campus in 2019.
-The Recreation Centre was replaced by a new Recreation and Wellness Centre in late 2024.
+It was replaced by a new Recreation and Wellness Centre in late 2024.

 Queen Elizabeth II opened the new School of Medicine Building at Grafton on 24 March 1970.
 The Queen also opened the Liggins Institute in 2002.

 The North Shore Campus, established in 2001, was located in the suburb of Takapuna.
 It offered the Bachelor of Business and Information Management degree.
 The faculty was served by its own library.
 At the end of 2006, the campus was closed, and the degree relocated to the City campus.

 On 1 September 2004, the Auckland College of Education merged with the university's School of Education (previously part of the Arts Faculty) to form the Faculty of Education and Social Work.
 The faculty was based at the Epsom Campus of the former college, with an additional campus in Whangārei.
+It existed as a separate faculty until 2025, when it was merged into the new Faculty of Arts and Education.

-Professor Stuart McCutcheon became vice-chancellor on 1 January 2005.
+Stuart McCutcheon became vice-chancellor on 1 January 2005.
 He was previously the vice-chancellor of Victoria University of Wellington.
-He succeeded Dr John Hood (PhD, Hon.
-LLD), who was appointed vice-chancellor of the University of Oxford.
-On 16 March 2020, McCutcheon was succeeded by Professor Dawn Freshwater, the first female vice-chancellor in the university's history.
+He succeeded John Hood, who was appointed vice-chancellor of the University of Oxford.
+On 16 March 2020, McCutcheon was succeeded by Dawn Freshwater, the first female vice-chancellor in the university's history.

 The university opened a new business school in 2007, following the completion of the Information Commons.
 It has recently gained international accreditations for all its programmes and now completes the "Triple Crown" (AMBA, EQUIS and AACSB).

 In 2009, the university embarked on a NZ$1 billion 10-year plan to redevelop and expand its facilities.
 The $240 million Grafton Campus upgrade was completed in 2011.
-In May 2013 the university purchased a site for new 5.2-hectare campus on a former Lion Breweries site adjacent to the major business area in Newmarket.
+In May 2013, the university purchased a site for new 5.2-hectare campus on a former Lion Breweries site adjacent to the major business area in Newmarket.
 The Faculty of Engineering and the School of Chemical Sciences moved into the new faculties in 2015.
 The NZ$200 million new Science Centre was opened in July 2017.
 The NZ$280 million new Engineering Building was completed in 2019.
 In 2017, work started on the building of a new $116m medical school building in Grafton Campus.
 In 2019, work began on the redevelopment of the University Recreation Centre in the City Campus.
 The new recreation centre, Hiwa, opened in 2024.
 The University of Auckland has also built multiple student accommodation buildings, and it became the largest provider of student accommodation in New Zealand.